Blueberry Coffee Cake

 There are so many coffee cake recipes around.
 One of the most popular is the bisquick recipe which my mom always made.

 I wanted to add a fruit layer so I continued to search until I found a recipe from Taste of Home.
 This recipe resulted in a coffee cake that is quite different from the popular bisquick recipe.
-The blueberries were the star of this cake.
+The blueberries were plump and juicy a perfect balance with the cake portion.

 This cake is easy to make.
 Here is a TIP: Taste the blueberries first then you can adjust the sweetness of the blueberries by using less or more sugar to taste.
 Substitute honey, coconut sugar or real maple syrup for the granulated white sugar.